 Crimson is the winner of Best eBook in the 2009 Hollywood Book Festival Awards.

 Genres: LGBTQ/Horror/Dark Fantasy/Urban Fantasy/Paranormal

-Warning: This book series is intended for adults only.
-It contains graphic violence and gore, explicit sexual situations,
+Warning: MASTER is intended for adults only.
+It contains graphic violence and gore, explicit sexual situations

-including rape and sexual assault, strong language, and other material readers may find objectionable.
+including rape and sexual assault, psychological abuse, substance abuse, strong language, and other material readers may find objectionable.
 Reader discretion is advised.

 He had not fed in over five days.
 The last time he tried, the prostitute he attacked had nearly gotten away.
 She fought for her life, but he eventually overcame her.
 Raiden always struck from behind—the unfortunate saps never knew what hit them.
 This last woman, though…she had some tricks up her sleeve that left him ill-prepared to drain her without making a mess.
 In light of this near-disaster, Raiden decided that perhaps it was best to lay low for a while.
 He dreaded his subsequent kill.

 Maybe next time, I’ll get caught.